 - Comprehensive FEA features for advanced modeling and analysis, desirably with validation cases, and specific physics capabilities

 Now, it’s the time to watch the competition.
 All the contestants have quite a history of development and still need some polishing of a various extent, which will hopefully occur in a near future:

 FreeCAD software www.freecadweb.org is a GNU community project with the own Wiki for tutorials and reference manuals.
 This is a bundle product having a common interface to various specific workbenches (tools), such as:

 - Sketcher (2D) used for PartDesign (3D) extrusion, boolean etc. operations to create parametric bodies

 - Draft (3D) creates primitives (profiles, paths) for the Part (3D) workbench sweep, loft etc. geometry operations

-These two options of the workflow have generally similar features, but offer some specifics as well.
-For example if you need a 3D path for a sweep operation, use Draft in lieu of the Sketcher, latter limited to plane geometry only.
+While these two options of the workflow have generally similar features, they offer some specifics as well.
+For example, if you need a 3D path for a sweep operation, use Draft in lieu of the Sketcher, latter limited to plane geometry only.
 It may sound a bit cumbersome, but their Wiki tutorials will quickly help.

-Next picture shows how the Draft and Part workbenches were used to sweep a pipe mid-surface along the path (too easy):
+Next picture shows how the Draft and Part workbenches can sweep a pipe mid-surface along the path (too easy):